Bhattacharya-Lab/CASP15/README.md

 The predicted structures for each method are in their respective folders.
 For MSA-based methods, the link to the MSAs are provided.

-The metrics used for comparison were:
+The metrics used are:
 - Global Distance Test - Total Score (GDT-TS)
 - Global Distance Calculation - Side-chain (GDC-SC)
 - Template Modeling Score (TMscore)
 - Local Distance Difference Test (LDDT)
+- MolProbity score (MPscore)

 GDT-TS and GDC-SC are part of the Local Global Alignment (LGA) tool which can be download [here](http://as2ts.proteinmodel.org/AS2TS/Download_code/)